moe-Ali/DevOps_project/README.md

 ## infrastructure on AWS
 ![aws_infra](https://github.com/moe-Ali/DevOps_project/blob/main/screenshots/aws_public.png)

+# Prequsits
+- awscli configured
+- github account
+- slack account with namespace that has Jenkins CI configured in it **to configure Jenkins CI** https://slack.com/apps/A0F7VRFKN-jenkins-ci
 ## Jenkins Plugins:
 Note: this plugins is installed using Plugin Installation Manager by Ansible inside the python code
 - Maven Integration plugin